October 11, 2018

 Who can benefit from listening in:

-So, if you are a small business owner or manager, or an entrepreneur, hearing from companies like United by Blue who are experiencing success but maybe only a few steps ahead of you is much more relatable.
+So, if you are a small business owner or manager, or an entrepreneur, hearing from companies like United by Blue who is experiencing success but maybe only a few steps ahead of you is much more relatable.

 Key takeaways from this episode: